-Another in Sleeping Murder: despite what we're lead to believe, the victim wasn't a slut or a terrible wife.
-The only person who has lead us to believe this — the only person left who knew her really well — has been misleading us because he killed her (and he's not exactly the picture of sanity himself — his lies probably come from the fact that he may have lusted after her and certainly wanted her all to himself... but he happened to be her own brother.)
+Another subversion in Sleeping Murder: despite what we're led to believe, the victim wasn't a slut or a terrible wife.
+The only person who has led us to believe this — the only person left who knew her really well — has been misleading us because he killed her (and he's not exactly the picture of sanity himself — his lies probably come from the fact that he may have lusted after her and certainly wanted her all to himself... but he happened to be her own brother.)

 Author Appeal: Christie's second husband was an archaeologist, and Christie eventually developed a strong interest in the subject herself.
 Not surprisingly, several of her mid-period novels reflect this interest either by taking place at an archaeological dig (Murder in Mesopotamia) or by simply having such a setting as the background (Appointment with Death).
 This interest eventually led Christie to actually set one novel in ancient Egypt itself (Death Comes as the End).

 In Cards on the Table (1937) Ariadne Oliver is the author of The Body in the Library.
 Christie's real novel of the same name would be published in 1942.